 Surrendering to Iran

-The most recent stop on America’s surrender tour came yesterday, when President Obama scrapped plans for a missile defense shield in Eastern Europe.
 The original plan, established by President Bush in 2007, was designed to protect America’s European allies against the threat of an Iranian missile attack.
 In defending the latest policy of appeasement, Defense Secretary Robert Gates said that Iran’s long-range missile threat is “not as immediate” as the United States once thought.

 As president, he has echoed these same utopian ideals.
 In Prague, earlier this year, he said, “I state clearly and with conviction America’s commitment to seek the peace and security of a world without nuclear weapons.”